njwilliams/MMM-Faces/README.md

   * Uses a fast recognition network.
   * Supports hardware acceleration through Intel's Movidius compute stick (I'm generally seeing 6fps recognition on a Pi 3B+, however I need to get around to taking down the mirror in order to remove the compute stick to get some useful benchmarks...).
   * Provides a rich user interface for managing the facial recognition: capturing images, categorising, rebuilding model, and configuring the overall face recognition system.
 The theory is that you can configure, test and debug everything through the user interace.
+(UI available at http://$HOST:8081/)
-  * Provides an API for managing the facial recognition should you want that.
+  * Provides an API for managing the facial recognition should you want that (Swagger UI available at http://$HOST:8081/faceapi/1.0/ui).
   * "Simple" management (all a matter of perspective, of course).

 ## Background